Notice of Data Privacy Incident

 On September 22, 2021, UHC learned that the unauthorized actor who conducted the encryption event posted certain UHC data to an unindexed internet website, which contains information relating to some UHC patients, including demographic information.
 UHC is currently working diligently, with the assistance of third-party subject matter experts, to confirm the type and scope of information affected, and the patients to whom the information relates.
 This effort is currently ongoing.

 What Information Was Involved?
-While the investigation to determine the full scope of information affected is ongoing, the UHC systems involved in the incident contained the following types of information: names, addresses and demographic information.
+While the investigation to determine the full scope of information affected is ongoing, the UHC systems involved in the incident contained the following types of information: demographic and clinical information such as names, addresses, dates of birth, Social Security numbers, diagnosis, provider and medication information.

 What UHC is Doing.
 The security, confidentiality, and integrity of information within UHC’s care is one of our highest priorities.
 Upon learning of the event, UHC immediately took steps to further secure our systems and investigate the event, restore from available backups so we could continue treating patients, and investigate the full scope of the incident.
 UHC will also be providing written notice directly to impacted individuals once UHC has completed our investigation and determined the full scope of impacted individuals and the information related to said individuals that may have been affected.